liusir2000/TST2M/README.md

 If there is a more accurate underlying surface coverage type for a grid，we can adjust it by ’conf\ replaceMapPointSurType.csv’.In ‘replaceMapPointSurType.csv’, each line includes the grid index and the model surface type proportion.
 For example, line ‘63,52,7,20,11,44,18,0’ means the type index 0 ~ 5 of the grid(i=63,j=52) is 7%,20%,11%,44%,18%,0% respectively, which will replace the data calculated from ‘land2011.txt’.

-4)initiate surface temperature and near surface air temperature field In the example the initiate field is get by interpolating the AWS data.
+4)initiate surface temperature and near surface air temperature field.
+In the example the initiate field is get by interpolating the AWS data.
 The AWS data is  scatter data with position and 2m air temperature and land surface temperature.
 We can input other data source as initiate data, and the data should be numpy array with shape of (GRIDYNUM,GRIDXNUM) .

-5)background meteorological data
+5)background meteorological data.
  In the example, the background field data of low (in) high cloud, cloud cover, 10 meter height U, 10 meter height V, 1000hPa temperature, 2 meter height temperature, 2 meter height dew point temperature are get from the ECMWF data formatted as diamond 4 (one of CMA MICAPS Data type) by resampling to model grid point data.
 The hourly data is obtained by linear interpolation from 3 hours of source data.
 The deep soil layer temperature is get from 20cm deep soil AWS data.
 Those data is saved in ‘datasource’ directory。

 Output：